wbond/packagecontrol.io/readme.md

 The various libraries are woven together to create a site with the following
 properties:

- - Shared HTML templating on the server and client with pybars and Handlebars
+ - Shared HTML templating on the server and client with pybars and Handlebars.
  - Initial page loads deliver fully-rendered HTML.
 Subsequent requests (for all supported browsers but IE 9) use HTML 5 pushState and pull in JSON that is rendered with Handlebars.